City Year Philadelphia

 A close-knit community with ample opportunities to develop meaningful personal and professional relationships, Philadelphia is an ideal place to serve.

 We partner with teachers and principals to ensure that students develop strong skills that will help prepare them for college, career and civic life.
-We serve in 14 Public Schools and 3 Charter Schools in Philadelphia, supporting nearly 10,000 students.
+We serve in 14 Public Schools and 2 Charter Schools in Philadelphia, supporting over 10,000 students.
 AmeriCorps members also forge positive, caring relationships with students, as mentors and help create an environment where students can build on their strengths, take risks in their learning and feel connected to their school.

 By engaging students, families and community organizations, City Year helps the Philadelphia School District achieve its mission of providing the civil right of every child in Philadelphia to an excellent public-school education and ensuring that all children graduate from high school ready to succeed.